kev-techi/ssm/README.md

 }
 ```

-Selectors can be used to combine State data and update the UI
+Selectors can be used to combine State data and update the UI:
 ```
 struct _TodoView: View {
     @ObservedObject private var todoState: TodoState